-IPACS (International Partnership Against Corruption in Sport) is an informal network bringing together intergovernmental organisations, international sports organisations and governments, combining the efforts of the various stakeholders in the fight against corruption in the governance of sport.
+IPACS is an informal network bringing together intergovernmental organisations, international sports organisations and governments, combining the efforts of the various stakeholders in the fight against corruption in the governance of sport.

-It came about based on the knowledge that corruption in sport is a complicated and trans-border phenomenon, requiring urgent concerted effort at international level between governments, interngovernmental organisations and sports organisations.
+It came about based on the knowledge that corruption in sport is a complicated and trans-border phenomenon, requiring urgent concerted effort at international level between governments, intergovernmental organisations and sports organisations.

 - the Anti-Corruption Summit organised by the UK Government in London (May 2016);

 - the Council of Europe Conference of Ministers responsible for Sport (November 2016), and

 - the International Forum for Sports Integrity organised by the International Olympic Committee (IOC) in Lausanne (February 2017).

 All of these events called for the setting up of an international discussion and co-ordination platform for governments, international organisations and the international sports movement.

 In the early days of the setting up of IPACS, its founder members promoted IPACS at several events to attract visibility and interest from governments and sports organisations.
 These included the SportAccord Convention, Bangkok (15-20 April 2018), the OECD Forum (29-30 May 2018), the GRECO session (18-22 June 2018) and the Council of Europe Conference of Ministers responsible for Sport, Tbilisi (16 October 2018).

 IPACS was established as an informal network, with no legal personality, no budget and no secretariat.
 It relies on the joint efforts of its partners who cover the travel costs of their own experts, taking turns to host and organise meetings.
 However, it does have a Partnership Support Office jointly overseen by the IOC and the UNODC.